shreyasskasetty/shreyasskasetty/README.md

 ## Hi there 👋, I'm Shreyas

-I'm passionate about Full-Stack and Backend Development.
-Currently, I'm pursuing my master's in Computer Science at Texas A&M University in College Station.
-I am highly motivated by innovation and impact, I highly value feedback, and I am always eager to learn.
+I'm a student at Texas A&M University, College Station.
+I have one more year to achieve my master's degree in Computer Science.
 Before returning to academia, I gained valuable industry experience at **[Cisco Systems](https://www.cisco.com/)** for two years.
-There, I worked on full stack systems and automation frameworks, collaborating closely with teams across hardware, QA, and software.
+There, I worked on optimizing and building middleware for optical line systems.
+I have always looked for innovative ideas while I was working at Cisco.
+One of my ideas to build an interactive network monitoring service replaced the legacy method of accessing optical devices.
+I received a lot of appreciation from the higher management for this work.

+I'm making a transition from embedded systems to full stack/ backend development.
+If its a recruiter/manager looking at my profile please give me an opportunity to make this transition.

+Thanks.

 ## ⚡️ A few Quick Facts
 - 📚 I'm currently studying about Search Engines, Recommender Systems and AI.